 “The Golden Era of Digital Marketing is approaching”

 We know that change is happening, but how fast?
-For 58% marketers around the world, the pot has boiled faster in the last year than the previous five years combined.
-And 72% see this as an opportunity for new technologies rather than a threat for old strategies.
+For 58% of marketers around the world, the pot has boiled faster in the last year than the previous five years combined.
+And 72% see this as an opportunity for new technologies rather than a threat to old strategies.

 - 86% companies agree that marketing on a whole is taking a positive turn